Future of eCommerce: 16 Trends You Need to Know

 Allow customers to try before they buy: Consumers feel betrayed when their orders don’t turn out to be as they expected.
 It could either be a misfit, a difference in shade, or a poor build-quality, etc.

 AR promotes the try-before-you-buy approach, setting realistic customer expectations.
 This, in turn, improves a brand’s image and boosts its sales.
-100 million customers are expected to use AR this year, and the time is ripe for eCommerce businesses to hop on this bandwagon.
+There will be around 1.7 billion AR users by 2024, and the time is ripe for eCommerce businesses to hop on this bandwagon.

-Deliver a more immersive user experience: AR not only helps alleviate the issues mentioned but it also boosts sales because of the immersive experience.
-By integrating AR with your app, shoppers stay 2.7 times longer and are 11 times more likely to make a purchase.
-Still not convinced?
+Deliver a more immersive user experience: AR not only helps alleviate the issues mentioned but also boosts sales because of the immersive experience.
 Keep reading!

-Improve brand popularity: Ikea launched IKEA Place, an AR app on the App Store, to make the buying decision a lot easier for customers.
+Improve brand popularity: Ikea launched IKEA Place, an AR app on the App Store, to make buying decisions easier for customers.
 It didn’t take long for the app to grab the second position on the chart for free apps on Apple’s ARKit.
-What makes this feat more remarkable is the fact that IKEA Place left a lot of AR gaming apps behind to grab the spot.
+What makes this feat more remarkable is that IKEA Place left a lot of AR gaming apps behind to grab the spot.
 The immersive experience led to positive customer reviews on the app.
 The benefits make it difficult for anyone to ignore this retail eCommerce trend.

-Increases product value: And it’s not just furniture sellers like IKEA that benefit from AR.
+Increases product value: It’s not just furniture sellers like IKEA that benefit from AR.
 Sephora, a seller of cosmetics and beauty products, allows its customers to try the beauty products virtually.

-In fact, a survey pointed out that 40% of the consumers are even willing to pay more if AR is a part of their shopping experience.
+In fact, a survey pointed out that 71% of consumers say that they would shop more if AR were a part of their shopping experience.
 Ergo, the possibilities are endless with AR.

 #2.
 Smarter decisions from AI help boost sales